 Hacker Demo Shows Bar Needs Raising for IT Security

-The very word ‘hacker’ can put the frighteners on anyone who makes their living from online business but as online becomes all-pervasive into the fabric of our lives, the latest methods used by hackers reveal truly terrifying possibilities of intrusion.
-Here’s a list of some of the next generation hacks coming to a business or home near you soon.
+The very word ‘hacker’ can frighten anyone who makes their living from online business.
+However, as online becomes all-pervasive into the fabric of our lives, the latest methods used by hackers reveal truly terrifying possibilities of intrusion.
+Here’s a list of some of the next-generation hacks coming to a business or home near you soon.

 Fully connected, fully vulnerable?